lace-wing/lacy-ubc-math-project/src/lib.typ

 /// [WARN] `authors` requires specific structure, use function `author()` to help construct them.
 ///
 /// - project (str, content): The name of the project.
-/// - number (int, float, version, none): The number of the project.
-/// - flavor (str, content, none): The flavor of the project.
 /// - group (str, content, none): The group name.
+/// - implicit-head (bool): Whether to implicitly generate a project head of the title, group and authors.
 /// - config (dictionary, module, array): The config, containing various document processing and style information.
 Can be an `array` of configs in `dictionary` a/o `module`.
 /// - authors (arguments): The authors of the project.
 /// - body (block): The content of the document.
 ///
 /// -> content
 #let setup(
-  project: "Group Project",
+  title: "Group Project",
-  number: none,
-  flavor: none,
   group: none,
+  implicit-head: true,
   config: (:),
   ..authors,
   body,